15 Java Fundamentals | Arrays in Java | By Dummy for Dummies

 UPDATING DATA IN ARRAYS

-We can even update the data inside arrays just like we replace in variables.
+We can even update the data inside arrays just like we replace it in variables.
 You can either access each data using a for loop and update them or change data on just a specific index.

 public class Main {